Charles P. Vega, MD, FAAFP

 DISCLOSURE OF CONFLICTS OF INTEREST

-Charles P. Vega, MD, FAAFP reports that he serves as a consultant for GlaxoSmithKline.
+Charles P. Vega, MD, FAAFP serves as consultant for GlaxoSmithKline and Johnson & Johnson.

 CME Content Review